danik9/discord-relay-bot/README.md

 **Note:** This program requires a minimum of **two distinct Discord accounts**.
 The repository includes a version with one listener account and **8** relayer accounts.
 While I'm not an expert coder by all means, the code is simple enough to scale.

 ## How it works
+The Listener selfbot listens to messages in specific source channels and relays them to corresponding relay bots through direct messages.

 The listener selfbot script utilizes the ***discord.py-self*** API wrapper (a fork of the popular discord.py for user accounts).
 During the initial stages of development, I discovered that the regular discord.py API wrapper is incompatible with user tokens.

 In contrast, the relay bots utilize the official ***discord.py*** API wrapper, as they are genuine application bots (https://discord.com/developers/applications).